DTW Considers The Alternative German Big Three

 Borgward had been making cars since the 1920s.
 They were fast to restart manufacture after the War, being the first German company to put an all new car into production, the Hansa 1500.
 This was replaced in 1954 by the mid-sized Isabella and that was joined in 1959 by both the larger six-cylinder P100 and the smaller Arabella, featuring a flat 4 boxer that Subaru used as a reference point when developing their own engine.

 Having a decent and attractive range, with innovative yet sensible specifications, Borgward’s pricing was keen, undercutting similar Mercedes models.
-The only problems were a reputation for introducing under-developed cars too early and, crucially, Carl Borward’s attitude that the best way to improve cashflow was not through expensive borrowing, but by stalling payment to suppliers.
+The only problems were a reputation for introducing under-developed cars too early and, crucially, Carl Borgward’s attitude that the best way to improve cashflow was not through expensive borrowing, but by stalling payment to suppliers.
 Needless to say this didn’t make him many friends.

 NSU had started making motorcycles and cars in the first decade of the 20th Century.
-Their postwar start as car producers took longer than Borward’s but, by the mid 50s, for a while they were the largest motorcycle manufacturer in the World.
+Their postwar start as car producers took longer than Borgward’s but, by the mid 50s, for a while they were the largest motorcycle manufacturer in the World.
 Car production restarted in 1959 with the twin cylinder, rear engine Prinz and this was replaced in 1962 by the Prinz 4 which, like several cars at that time, aped the Chevrolet Corvair in styling.
 A free-revving, OHC, air cooled 4 cylinder came 2 years later, gaining a reputation for reliability which, together with good handling, made for a far better driving experience than the rival VW Beetle.

 But NSU were even more ambitious.
 They had productionised the first Wankel engine and fitted it into the Prinz platform.
 Looking around for a like-minded partner they formed a joint venture with Citroen, setting up first the Comobil, then the Comotor company, to produce a variety of proposed rotary engines.
-At the same time, they designed an airy, superbly styled, modern, comfortable, mid-range, Wankel-powered saloon, the Ro80, which they planned to introduce in 1967, to be followed by a conventionally engine car on the same base, the K70.
+At the same time, they designed an airy, superbly styled, modern, comfortable, mid-range, Wankel-powered saloon, the Ro80, which they planned to introduce in 1967, to be followed by a conventionally engined car on the same base, the K70.
 The only problem on this revolutionary car to be surmounted was the failure of the seals on the rotor tips, which needed to be addressed prior to the car’s introduction.

 Although relatively new to car manufacture, Glas was a long-established firm of farm machinery manufacturers.
 Post War it started with scooters, moving quickly on to a rear engine microcar, the Goggomobil.
 This was an instant success and Glas kept momentum by planning a full range of vehicles.
 Such was its success that the Bavarian government approached Glas in the late Fifties with the proposition that it should take over another manufacturer, whose post War recovery had not been so rosy, BMW.